Individual paper presentations

 Specific Guidelines for Training Sessions

-All graduate students are invited to submit a proposal for the Graduate student research session at the NCME Annual Conference.
-All presenters will follow the individual presentation guidelines above.
-All presenters in the 2022 NCME graduate student research session will use the electronic board format.
+All graduate students are invited to submit a proposal for the Graduate Student Research session at the NCME Annual Meeting.
+All proposals should follow the individual paper presentation guidelines listed in Individual Paper Presentations.
+All presenters in the 2023 NCME Graduate Student Research session will use the eBoard format.
 Graduate students submitting their work for consideration in this session may submit either completed research OR research-in-progress.

 The NCME Committee on Diversity Issues in Testing (CODIT) announces an opportunity for all organizers of and participants in coordinated paper sessions and organized discussions to nominate a session to be the NCME Diversity Issues in Testing Invited Session.
 We encourage any coordinated paper session or organized discussion that addresses or reflects diversity issues in testing, broadly conceived, to nominate their session by selecting the "I would like this session to be considered for the NCME Diversity Issues in Testing Invited Session" option during the regular submission process.
 All such proposals will be reviewed and selected under standard procedures regardless of nomination status.
 However, nominated proposals will also be reviewed by the CODIT for distinction as the NCME Diversity Issues in Testing Invited Session, and, if selected, will be highlighted in the program.
 The NCME CODIT and the NCME Board hope that this encourages session proposals to incorporate and consider issues of diversity as they develop and present their research topics and findings.